sicoda/p3k14c-py/README.md

 # Before Running

-For more information on the database and scrubbing methodology, see the official [Scientific Data publication](https://www.nature.com/articles/s41597-022-01118-7).
+For more information on the database and original scrubbing methodology, see the official [Scientific Data publication](https://www.nature.com/articles/s41597-022-01118-7).

 See the official [p3k14c GitHub page](https://github.com/people3k/p3k14c) for the original implementation using the **R Language**.